-NIDE NIN Requirement of the NPS NN Compliance with the NPS NN NPS NN Paragraph Number Number inappropriate development should not be approved except in very special circumstances.
-Linear infrastructure linking an area near a Green Belt with other locations will often have to pass through Green Belt land.
-The identification of a policy need for linear infrastructure will take account of the fact that there will be an impact on the Green Belt and as far as possible, of the need to contribute to the achievement of the objectives for the use of land in Green Belts. very special circumstances exist which override the limited harm to the Green Belt, including: 5.174 The Secretary of State should not grant consent for development on existing open space, sports and recreational buildings and land, including playing fields, unless an assessment has been undertaken either by the local authority or independently, which has shown the open space or the buildings and land to be surplus to requirements, or the Secretary of State determines that the benefits of the project (including need) outweigh the potential loss of such facilities, taking into account any positive proposals made by the applicant to provide new, improved or compensatory land or facilities.
-5.175 development plans, they should normally be protected from development, and, where possible, strengthened by or integrated within Chapter 9: Biodiversity, Volume 2 of the ES (Application Document Reference: TR010059/APP/6.2) for Part A and Chapter 9: Biodiversity, Volume 3 of the ES (Application Document Reference: TR010059/APP/6.3) for Part B assesses the value of the Scheme in terms of supporting green infrastructure.
+NPS NN Requirement of the NPS NN Compliance with the NPS NN Paragraph Number Linear infrastructure linking an area near a Green Belt with other locations will often have to pass through Green Belt land.
+The identification of a policy need for linear infrastructure will take account of the fact that there will be an impact on the Green Belt and as far as possible, of the need to contribute to the achievement of the objectives for the use of land in Green Belts.
+Delivery of government policy and programmes; 5.174 The Secretary of State should not grant consent for development on existing open space, sports and recreational buildings and land, including playing fields, unless an assessment has been undertaken either by the local authority or independently, which has shown the open space or the buildings and land to be surplus to requirements, or the Secretary of State determines that the benefits of the project (including need) outweigh the potential loss of such facilities, taking into account any positive proposals made by the applicant to provide new, improved or compensatory land or facilities.
+5.175 Where networks of green infrastructure have been identified in development plans, they should normally be protected from development, and, where possible, strengthened by or integrated within it.
+The value of linear infrastructure and its footprint in supporting biodiversity and ecosystems should also be considered when assessing the impact on green infrastructure. the value of the Scheme in terms of supporting green infrastructure.
 The landscape design (see Figure 7.8: Landscape Mitigation Masterplan, Volume 5 of the ES (Application Document Reference: TR010059/APP/6.5 for Part A and Figure